Proportional Justified Representation: Abstract

 \section{Abstract}

 The goal of multi-winner elections is to choose a fixed-size committee based on voters' preferences.
 An important concern in this setting is {\em representation}: large groups of voters with cohesive preferences should be adequately represented by the election winners.
-Recently, \citeauthor{aziz:aaai15}~\shortcite{aziz:aaai15,aziz:scw} proposed two axioms that aim to capture this idea: {\em justified representation (JR)} and its strengthening {\em extended justified representation (EJR)}.
-In this paper, we extend the work of \citeauthor{aziz:aaai15} in several directions.
-First, we answer an open question of \citeauthor{aziz:aaai15}, by showing that Reweighted Approval Voting satisfies JR for $k=3, 4, 5$, but fails it for $k\ge 6$.
-Second, we observe that EJR is incompatible with the {\em Perfect Representation} criterion, which is important for many applications of multi-winner voting, and propose a relaxation of EJR, which we call {\em Proportional Justified Representation (PJR)}.
-PJR is more demanding than JR, but, unlike EJR, it is compatible with perfect representation, and a committee that provides PJR can be computed in polynomial time if the committee size divides the number of voters.
-Moreover, just like EJR, PJR can be used to characterize the classic PAV rule in the class of weighted PAV rules.
+In an influential paper, \citet{aziz:scw} proposed two axioms that aim to capture this idea: {\em justified representation (JR)} and its strengthening {\em extended justified representation (EJR)}.
+We observe that EJR is incompatible with the highly desirable {\em Perfect Representation (PR)} criterion, and propose a relaxation of EJR, which we call {\em Proportional Justified Representation (PJR)}.
+PJR is more demanding than JR, but, unlike EJR, it is compatible with PR, as well as with a stronger variant of this axiom, which we term {\em Fractional Perfect Representation (FPR)}.
+Moreover, just like EJR, PJR can be used to characterise the classic Proportional Approval Voting (PAV) rule in the class of weighted PAV rules.
 On the other hand, we show that EJR provides stronger guarantees with respect to average voter satisfaction than PJR does.